 SPIRITUAL MEANING OF BIRDS IN THE BIBLE

-Spiritual meaning of birds in the Bible
+Spiritual Meaning of Birds in the Bible

 Birds have always inspired the imagination of man.
 Its flight suggests freedom and detachment from earthly things.

-Among the birds that appear as a symbol in the Bible, the oldest is the dove.
+Among the birds that appear as a symbol in the Bible, the oldest one is the dove.
 In the Old Testament it appears as a symbol of peace because it brought Noah an olive shoot as a sign that the flood had ended.
 It also represents rest (cf. Psalm 53: 7) and love (cf. Sing 5: 2)

 In the New Testament the dove represents the Holy Spirit, the Third Person of the Holy Trinity (cf. Baptism of Jesus, Luke, 3:22).
 Jesus mentions the dove as a symbol of simplicity and love: Cf. Matthew 10:16.